saarw/flushout/README.md

 * Optimizes for reducing network traffic and load on the server in favor of performing more work on the client

 # Basic use
-Clients initialze proxies and modify the data model with commands that get flushed to the master.
+Clients initialize proxies with the latest snapshot from master and apply commands to the proxies to modify the data model.
+They occasionally flush changes to the master and receive synchronization responses to stay up to date with changes that other clients have made on the master.
 ```
-// Initialize the proxy with the latest snapshot from the backend
 const proxy = new Proxy(clientSnapshot);
-// Update the model by applying commands, here to add and then update a Todo item
 const result = proxy.apply({
+    action: CommandAction.Create,
     path: ['todos'],
-    action: CommandAction.Create,
     props: {
     title: 'shopping',
     details: 'coffee'
     }
 });
 proxy.apply({
+    action: CommandAction.Update,
     path: ['todos', result.createdId],
-    action: CommandAction.Update,
     props: {
     details: 'coffee and cookies'
     }
 });
-// Flush the applied changes to the master
 const flush = proxy.beginFlush();
 ... // Send the flush to the backend and apply it to the master
-// Apply the response's optional sync to reconciles changes that other proxies had performed on the master
 proxy.endFlush(flushResponse.sync);
 ```
 Backends initialize the master with latest snapshot from the database and apply flushed command batches from the client proxies.